annamccartan3/McCartan-Data-Science-Portfolio/README.md

 # :sunflower: Anna McCartan's Portfolio!

-Welcome to my **portfolio**, a collection of publicly available projects from my research, internships, and courseworks.
+Welcome to my portfolio, a collection of publicly available projects from my research, internships, and coursework.
 This repository highlights my work in **computational biology and machine learning**, demonstrating my ability to clean, analyze, and visualize data, as well as build interactive applications.

 Each project includes a link to its repository, where you’ll find code, documentation, and instructions to view or replicate the analysis.